Iron fertilization: Carbon sequestration

 Previous instances of biological carbon sequestration triggered major climatic changes, lowering the temperature of the planet, such as the Azolla event.
 Plankton that generate calcium or silicon carbonate skeletons, such as diatoms, coccolithophores and foraminifera, account for most direct sequestration.
 When these organisms die their carbonate skeletons sink relatively quickly and form a major component of the carbon-rich deep sea precipitation known as marine snow.
 Marine snow also includes fish fecal pellets and other organic detritus, and steadily falls thousands of meters below active plankton blooms.

 Of the carbon-rich biomass generated by plankton blooms, half (or more) is generally consumed by grazing organisms (zooplankton, krill, small fish, etc.) but 20 to 30% sinks below 200 m into the colder water strata below the thermocline.
 Much of this fixed carbon continues into the abyss, but a substantial percentage is redissolved and remineralized.
 At this depth, however, this carbon is now suspended in deep currents and effectively isolated from the atmosphere for centuries.
-(The surface to benthic cycling time for the ocean is approximately 4,000 years.)